pond/dnd/party_riglan/journals/campaign_6/Riglan: Part 3.1.md

 Riglan and Tabatha reach Sungift.
 Introductions all around; the proposal is given; the priestess is surprisingly eager.
 It worries Riglan a bit - Insight 18 - he asks if she's worried about some of the things that the Abbot raised, or that there's another God being represented.

 She assures him that she's happy the financial balance will be maintained this way; that she now has some support via the abbot and she even confesses to having felt a weight of responsibility for having been the *only* place of faith for the whole town.
-A second religious opinion could be very useful - Chauntea's methods don't hold the answers for *all* things, so Meliki offers other insights.
+A second religious opinion could be very useful - Chauntea's methods don't hold the answers for *all* things, so Mielikki offers other insights.
 It makes sense to have a wild god of the forest represented too, since Sungift views itself as on the frontier - next to the great woods, then the mountains.

 It's agreed and the day is spent by Riglan casting Plant Growth on the edge of the town, to help establish the grove around the shrine - but it covers most of the farmland of Sungift too.
-Goldenfields seeds are given out to farmers for experimentation and the Meliki shrine is set up.
+Goldenfields seeds are given out to farmers for experimentation and the Mielikki shrine is set up.
 The richness of the land near the town - with a border between that and the forest - hopefully will encourage the farmers to focus on the existing farmland instead of pushing out into the "less successful" cleared areas near the forest.

 On completion of the spell, everything looks and *smells* healthy.
 Some plants start to push through almost immediately, despite it being winter!
 This at least gets some of the farmers on side, but there does have to be some teaching about putting light muslin-covered frames over rows of plants that they don't want to freeze, digging furrows to protect areas from cold winds and so-on.
 Riglan manages to get some buy-in on plating trees - acorns, and so-on - to help create windbreaks and create some diversity.